Stockport: 'Know your numbers’ blood pressure campaign

-- High blood pressure: data, guidance and health service planning
+- PHE North West: advice, support and services and High blood pressure: data, guidance and health service planning

 Getting people who haven’t had a recent blood pressure check to take a self-service test at a local health kiosk and then follow up with their GP if the reading is high.

 As part of Stockport’s Hypertension Programme – ‘Know your numbers’, health kiosks were commissioned for 6 months (April to October 2014) at 7 sites across Stockport.
 The health kiosks allow individuals to measure their blood pressure, weight, body mass index (BMI), body fat content and heart rate.

 Prior to the installation of the kiosks (April 2014) 12,948 adults over 45 were flagged on the GP system as they were without a recorded blood pressure reading taken in the last 5 years.